| |

 The reality is, the space at the Blue Lagoon is actually quite large, so you’re not ever really on top of other people.
 You can easily walk around a bit and find a place to settle and relax without anyone sitting on top of you.

 You will probably still wind up bumping in to people when moving through the lagoon.
 That’s not a problem of over crowding though, more of an issue of limited visibility (you just can’t see anything below the water!).
-So, I stepped on a lot of feet, and I may have kicked some people with my own…oops!
+So, I stepped on a lot of feet, and I may have kicked some people…oops!

 The Blue Lagoon Is NOT For Relaxing – It Is Family Friendly